Project Coordinator vs Project Expeditor for PMP Exam

-- Involves in decision making process related to the goals of the projects.
+- Involves in the decision-making process related to the goals of the projects.

-- Involves in decision making process to improve the quality of the output.
+- Involves in the decision-making process to improve the quality of the output.

-- Analyzes the cost performance and recommends and shares his recommendations to improve.
+- Analyzes the cost performance shares his recommendations to improve.

 - Monitors changes in the project.

 Project Manager, Project Expeditor, and Project Coordinator carry project management responsibilities according to the PMBOK Guide.
 A lot of PMP aspirants are familiar with the role of Project Manager.
 However, they have limited knowledge about the roles of project expeditor and coordinator.

 Both of them are reporting to the project manager.
 The main difference between them is their authorization level within the organization.
 The project coordinator partially has the project management’s authority within the organization.
 On the other hand, the project expeditor can only assist the project manager with logistics and communication processes.

 Most of the projects need coordinators, however large and complex projects need expeditors because they have significant logistics and materials management needs.